 - Where federal management has utterly failed for one or more sectors of a fishery, state management should be supported as a solution - either through direct state-based management authority, or by the incorporation of state fisheries management approaches in federal management models.

 Red snapper in the Gulf of Mexico is a prime example of how a management scheme designed for one sector (commercial) ultimately penalizes the other (recreational).
-Given the current direction of the Gulf of Mexico Fishery Management Council and its inability and/or unwillingness to genuinely address the problems with the private recreational component, while simultaneously working to expand catch shares in the charter/for-hire sector, a solution likely will only be found through Congressional action.
+Given the current direction of the Gulf Council and its inability and/or unwillingness to genuinely address the problems with the private recreational component, while simultaneously working to expand catch shares in the charter/for-hire sector, a solution likely will only be found through Congressional action.

 - Magnuson-Stevens Reauthorization